Your guide to registrations for international transport

 Consolidation and deconsolidation

 Freight agents may pack smaller shipments from multiple traders into one container after the goods have been cleared for export.
-This is called LCL shipping and is less costly than booking a container for each individual shipment.
-Combining small shipments this way is called consolidation, and to split an imported consolidated shipment up at the destination port is call deconsolidation.
+This is called LCL shipping and is less costly than booking a container for each shipment.
+Combining small shipments this way is called consolidation, and to split an imported consolidated shipment up at the destination port is called deconsolidation.

 Consolidation and deconsolidation may only happen in a bonded facility.